 While I always suggest asking locals about the best tips in their country, this is one I wouldn’t fully trust them.

 It’s not that they’ll have any reason to lie, but they are already immune to any impurity that locally sourced water might have.
 Their stomach and overall body already have the right bacteria to protect them; bacteria we may not have ourselves.

-As a general rule, I tend to stick to bottled water for drinking and tap water for brushing my teeth.
+Generally, I tend to stick to bottled water for drinking and tap water for brushing my teeth.
 That is unless the country has some serious water pollution issues, like India and a few others, where I stick to bottled water even to brush my teeth.

 Also, avoid drinking ice in these countries unless they are made with filtered or distilled water.

-Lastly, in countries with water pollution issues, whenever you eat at a restaurant or at your accommodation, make sure your cutlery and dishes are 100% dry before placing any food on them.
+Lastly, in countries with water pollution issues, whenever you eat at a restaurant or your accommodation, make sure your cutlery and dishes are 100% dry before placing any food on them.

-In certain cases, food poisoning happens through those polluted water droplets or unclean cutlery/dishes, rather than the food itself.
+In certain cases, food poisoning happens through those polluted water droplets or unclean cutlery/dishes rather than the food itself.

 5. Be Aware Of What You Eat